nais/doc/docs/naisjob/README.md

 Due to the nature of NAIS, your Naisjob might end up having a few sidecars.
 Since a sidecar typically has little to no logic to look at sibling containers, these would normally not turn off once your app completes.
 As a result, the Naisjob would continue running indefinitely unless some entity from above sorts it out.
-To remediate this, an operator named [Ginuudan](https://github.com/nais/ginuudan) has been created to run in every cluster and observe every Naisjob.
+To remediate this, an operator named [HAHAHA](https://github.com/nais/hahaha) has been created to run in every cluster and observe every Naisjob.
-Once the "main" container in a Naisjob completes, Ginuudan will shut down the surrounding sidecars and thus make the Naisjob run to completion.
+Once the "main" container in a Naisjob completes, HAHAHA will shut down the surrounding sidecars and thus make the Naisjob run to completion.

-You can look at what Ginuudan has done to complete your Naisjob by running `kubectl describe pod my-naisjob-3f91a0` and viewing the Events section.
+You can look at what HAHAHA has done to complete your Naisjob by running `kubectl describe pod my-naisjob-3f91a0` and viewing the Events section.

 !!! info "My Naisjob hasn't completed"
-    If you see no events from Ginuudan in your Naisjob, you might want to redeploy it.
-    Naisjobs deployed before Ginuudan was published will not be observed by Ginuudan.

-    If you do see events from Ginuudan but your Naisjob didn't complete, we'd be happy if you could tell us in the #nais channel on Slack.
+    If you see events from HAHAHA but your Naisjob didn't complete, we'd be happy if you could tell us in the #nais channel on Slack.

-??? question "My Naisjob deployment is old, and I want to manually shut down the sidecars to make the Naisjob complete"
+??? question "I want to manually shut down the sidecars to make the Naisjob complete"

-    Here's some legacy documentation on how to shut down most sidecars.
+    Here's some legacy documentation on how to shut down most sidecars, in case HAHAHA didn't do its job fully.

     ### Linkerd
     Linkerd exposes an endpoint to shut itself down.